All you need to know about flu

 As viruses adapt and change, so do those contained within the vaccines - what is included in them is based on international surveillance and scientists' calculations about which virus types and strains will circulate in a given year.

 Seasonal flu vaccinations should start in September or as soon as the vaccine is on hand, and continue throughout the flu season, into January, and beyond.
 This is because the timing and duration of influenza seasons are never the same.

-The flu vaccine is not suitable for some people
+Seasonal flu shots are not suitable for some people

 - Individuals with a severe allergy to chicken eggs.